MRU-CSIS-1501/201804.asg.05.documentation/notes.for.AsciiArt.java.md

 ## What's provided to you already

-- partially-completed constructors `public AsciiArt()` and `public AsciiArt(String filePath)`
+- completed constructors `public AsciiArt()` and `public AsciiArt(String filePath)`
-  - you will need to complete them as noted in the code
+  - you will need to complete the `init()` method for these constructors to work properly
 - constant `DEFAULT_ART`
   - this String is the art used to create an object when the no-arg constructor is called

 ## What you need to complete

-There are a number of methods marked TODO - you need to complete each one.
+There are a number of sections in the code marked TODO - you need to complete each one.
 (Please remove the TODO when you have completed the method.)

 If you need to create any helper methods, they should be declared **private** and **non-static**.